What Will Cloud Computing Offer In 2025 To 2040

 To understand the future of cloud computing, it’s essential to look back at its origins.

-His vision laid the groundwork for what we now know as cloud computing, where businesses and individuals can access computing resources over the internet.
+His vision laid the groundwork for what we now know as cloud computing.
+Where businesses and individuals can access computing resources over the internet.

 The 1980s saw the proliferation of personal computers and the establishment of TCP/IP protocols, enabling global connectivity.
-By the 1990s, the rise of mobile devices and the internet set the stage for cloud computing as we know it.
+In the 1990s, mobile devices became more widespread.

-Today, nearly every organization leverages cloud computing in some capacity, with the global market valued at over $500 billion in 2023.
+Today, nearly every organization leverages cloud computing in some capacity, with the global market valued at over $500 billion in 2023.2

 The Current State of Cloud Computing